chrisnoonan98675/site/xl-deploy/how-to/undeploy-an-application.markdown

 ---
-title: Undeploy an application
+title: Undeploy an application or deprovision an environment
 categories:
 - xl-deploy
 subject:
 - Deployment
 tags:
 - deployment
-- deployed
-- application
-- package
 - undeploy
+- provisioning
 ---

-To remove an application and its components from an environment, you need to _undeploy_ the application:
+To remove an application and its components from an environment, you need to undeploy the application.
+Similarly, to tear down a cloud-based environment [provisioned by XL Deploy](/xl-deploy/how-to/provision-an-environment.html), you need to deprovision it.
+Note that before you can deprovision an environment, you must first undeploy all applications that are deployed to it.

+To undeploy an application or deprovision an environment:

 1. Click **Deployment** in the top bar.
 1. Locate the environment under **Environments**.

-    **Note:** In XL Deploy 4.5.x and earlier, this section is called **Deployed Applications**.

-1. Expand the environment, right-click the deployed application, and select **Undeploy**.
+1. Expand the environment, right-click the deployed application or provisioned environment, and select **Undeploy**.
-1. Optionally select one or more orchestrators to use when executing the undeployment.
+1. Optionally select one or more orchestrators to use when executing.
 1. Click **Next**.
-The undeployment plan appears.
+The plan appears.
 1. Click **Execute** to execute the plan.

 ## Undeploying an application with dependencies